 In April 2018, Tom and Tina, with Ross Forgan (Glasgow) and Darren Bradshaw (Southampton), organised a highly successful, independent, two-day national symposium at Southampton, which attracted over 100 delegates.
 At this meeting, Timothy Easun (Cardiff) joined the organising committee and volunteered to host the 2019 conference, the 4th of its kind, at the School of Chemistry at Cardiff University.

-Since then, the group has established a committee and formally become the Royal Society of Chemistry Porous Materials Interest Group, the webpages of which can be found here.
+After that meeting, the group established a committee and formally became the Royal Society of Chemistry Porous Materials Interest Group, the webpages of which can be found here.

-In 2021, the group co-organised part of the FEZA2021 international conference, and in 2022 returns to a UK meeting in Glasgow, hosted by Miguel Jorge (Strathclyde).
+In 2021, the group co-organised part of the FEZA2021 international conference, and in 2022 returned to a UK meeting in Glasgow, hosted by Miguel Jorge (Strathclyde).
 Over 220 participants attended this very successful meeting.
 The 2023 meeting will be held in Sheffield, ably organised by the local team led by Rob Dawson.